SaitejaNannaka/pdsnd_github/README.md

 bikeshare.py

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+It's important to give proper credit to udacity. this is the path to success. learning to code is learning to create and innovate. thanks udacity fantastic program that brought a lot of light into my life.